Can you actually THINK your way out of depression and mania?

 In 1976, David Burns MD became a father.
 The birth was normal, but the boy was blue and gasping for air, and sent into intensive care.
 Despite the obstetrician's reassurances, Dr Burns visualized the worst.
 He imagined a severely brain-damaged son and everything that implied.
 Feeling his own mental well-being slipping away, Dr Burns turned to the therapeutic techniques pioneered by his colleague, Aaron Beck MD.

 It didn't take the new father long to identify his negative thoughts and realize he had jumped to some fairly wild conclusions.
-Soon his son was breathing just fine, and Dr Burns was on his way to becoming a leading advocate of Dr Beck's technique, one we know of as cognitive therapy.
+Soon his son was breathing just fine, and Dr Burns was on his way to becoming a leading advocate of Dr Beck's technique, one we know of as cognitive (or cognitive behavioral) therapy.

 Cognitive Therapy